akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She rarely walked in the evenings to the gate.
 The road was always empty.
 One day drifted into the next, the same grey light, the same silence, the same hollow waiting.

 She still notched the tally stick, but even that had become a habit, not a comfort.
 She notched the wood without thinking, her mind elsewhere.
 She was not sure what she was counting towards anymore.

+*** TODO - REDO the above to include: Beatrice's mother had been dead for two years, but she still found herself reaching for her in small moments — a question about a herb, a worry about the bread, a quiet evening when the hall felt too empty.
+She did not speak of this to anyone.
+It was hers.

+Why This Matters: Beatrice's grief is what makes her vulnerable to Sir Guy.
+He offers a distraction from grief, a promise of new life.
+The reader must feel the weight of her loss.

 ---